Trump told soldier's widow he knew 'what he signed up for'

 Rep. Frederica Wilson told NBC Miami that she heard the president's comment to Sgt.
-La David T. Johnson's widow, Myeshia, on speaker phone as they traveled together to meet his body on Tuesday.
+La David T. Johnson's widow, Myeshia, on a speakerphone as they traveled together to meet his body on Tuesday.

 "He said, 'But you know he must've known what he signed up for,'" the Democrat recounted Trump saying more than once during the call to express his sympathy.
 According to Wilson, the conversation lasted somewhere from three to five minutes.